-If you were to ask the average person what a guinea pig eats most people would guess the same thing; grass.
+If you were to ask the average person what guinea pigs eats, most people would guess the same thing; grass.
 But finding the right foods to suit the unexpectedly complex dietary requirements of guinea pigs can prove to be quite a challenge.
-Like tiny hairy hipsters, all guinea pigs are Vegans.
-You’re not going to find any smashed avo on the menu, however.
+Like tiny hairy hipsters, all guinea pigs are vegans.
+You will not find any smashed avo on the menu, however.
 3 basic plant-based food groups make up an all-natural guinea pig diet.
 Grass hay, pellets, and a variety of vitamin-rich fruits and vegetables make up a balanced diet, and sourcing the highest quality food is essential for happy and healthy guinea pigs.

 The grass hay is always greener

-Yes, Mr or Mrs. Average person, grass is necessary but there’s a little more to it than that.
-Grass or grass hay is an essential part of the diet due to the digestive needs of the Guinea Pig.
-Not only is grass hay essential to the digestive process, gastrointestinal and the breaking down of foods, but it encourages chewing which helps to maintain the Guinea Pig’s dental integrity.
+Yes, Mr or Mrs. Average person, grass is necessary, but there’s a little more to it than that.
+Grass or grass hay is an essential part of the diet because of the digestive needs of the Guinea Pig.
+Not only is grass hay essential to the digestive process, gastrointestinal and the breaking down of foods, but it encourages chewing, which helps to maintain the Guinea Pig’s dental integrity.
 Acceptable hays include Timothy, Oaten, Wheaten, Pasture, Paddock, Meadow, and Ryegrass.
-The grass should always be greener with the highest quality grasses and hays being rich in colour, supple, aromatic, and free from things like mold and dust.
+The grass should always be greener, with the highest quality grasses and hays being rich in colour, supple, aromatic, and free from things like mold and dust.

 Most guinea pig experts agree that grass hays like alfalfa or clover should not be fed to healthy adult guinea pigs because of their high protein and calcium content.
 The only exception to this rule would be young guinea pigs under the age of 4 months and pregnant or nursing guinea pigs who require additional calcium.